andrasq/node-quickq/Readme.md

 ### q.running

 The number of jobs currently being processed.
-Do not alter.
+Do not alter this value.

 ### q.concurrency

 The currently configured concurrency.
 Setting this value lower will immediately lower the concurrency.
-Raising this value takes effect after a pause, else use `resume(concurrency)` instead.
+Raising this value takes effect on the next call to `resume`.

 Related Work